nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 ### Archiving a task: `done`
-Marks a task as completed and archive it in DearJim.<br>
+Marks a task as done and archives it in DearJim.<br>
 Format: `done INDEX`
-> Multiple done task is also supported.
+> If you want to `done` multiple tasks at once, simply key additional indices, separated by a space.

 Example:
 * `done 3`